davidbenque/Entities-of-Interest/Readme.md

 >  The connections around [Sigmundur Davíð Gunnlaugsson](https://projects.icij.org/panama-papers/power-players/?lang=en#49), former prime minister of Iceland, on the ICIJ's [*Power Players*](https://projects.icij.org/panama-papers/power-players/). (visualisation: [Linkurious](https://linkurio.us/))

-Outside of these focused high-impact areas of the graph, thousands of companies, "officers", and "intermediaries" did not get any press coverage; they took part in the offshore finance system without breaking any laws, or being public figures, or leaving a paper trail.
-Additionally, the leaked files themsleves—emails, PDFs, passport scans, etc—were not publicly released byt the ICIJ.
+Outside of these focused high-impact areas of the graph, thousands of companies, "officers," and "intermediaries" did not get any press coverage; they took part in the offshore finance system without breaking any laws, or being public figures, or leaving a paper trail.
+Additionally, the leaked files themselves—emails, PDFs, passport scans, etc.—were not publicly released by the ICIJ.
 Without any of the actual evidence, the graph of Panama Papers data is a vast but shallow web of information.
 This highlights that this story is not only about data being used to hold the rich and powerful to account, but also about the politics of missing data at the heart of offshore finance. *Not* having your name recorded with your bank account is the ultimate luxury.

 ![the_bearer](assets/images/the_bearer.png)

 > Searching for "The Bearer" in the ICIJ graph-database ([Neo4j](https://neo4j.com/) browser)

-*Entites of Interest* is a workshop and publication which re-visits the Panama Papers database as a kind of digital ruin.
+*Entities of Interest* is a workshop and publication which re-visits the Panama Papers database as a kind of digital ruin.
 It takes fragments of incomplete and outdated data as a starting point for attempts to fill in the gaps.
-With many of the corprate entities already marked as "dead", "defaulted", or otherwise de-activated at the time of the leak in 2015, it is unlikely that any more breaking news will come out of these data.
+With many of the corporate entities already marked as "dead," "defaulted," or otherwise de-activated at the time of the leak in 2015, it is unlikely that any more breaking news will come out of these data.
 Instead, *Entities of Interest* proposes a new, creative way to spend time with this information; an opportunity to think about the opacity of offshore finance, to speculate back, and to regain agency over it, however futile.
 The names of shell companies were selected for their evocative, poetic, or humorous qualities.
 They are presented here, along with their immediate surroundings in the graph, as design briefs inviting a response.
 As a counterpoint to the opaque web of the database, the results are distributed as a peer-to-peer website which anyone can explore, download, and modify.

 |      | name                                     | status    | incorporation_date | inactivation_date |
 | ---: | :--------------------------------------- | :-------- | :----------------- | :---------------- |